tokenly/tokenpass-nodejs/README.md

 ## OAuth Application

 Create OAuth application for Tokenpass.
-For Tokenpass set the callback url to be `http://localhost:3004/connect/tokenpass/callback`, for Facebook set the application domain to be `localhost`
+For Tokenpass set the callback url to be `http://localhost:3004/connect/tokenpass/callback`, for Tokenpass set the application domain to be `localhost`

 ## Configure